scalar/scalar/packages/echo-server/README.md

 # Scalar Echo Server

 The Scalar Echo Server is an Express server, which replies with the request data.
-Works well with our API client.
+Works well with the Scalar API Client.

 ## Installation